 His attention span is the prey he follows.
 One false move and the quarry is sent scampering into the trees.
 Today’s web reader is tenacious and ripe for information now; not tomorrow, not in an hour.
 They need to feed.
 A wanting, keeping them loping down these dim cyber paths.

 Web marketing must slake this thirst and hunger immediately.
 This attitude is a much different and urgent approach than in any other marketing forums.
 With print media, there’s an unspoken agreed upon timetable.
-A person may not read that ad lying on their coffee table now, but it’s still there, waiting.
+According to cheapwebdesign.co.uk, a person may not read that ad lying on their coffee table now, but it’s still there, waiting.
+Hence, people are shifting to digital forms of marketing to grab consumer attention through blogging, social media posts and many more.
 Not so in the digital world and here is where traditional advertising separates from today.

 Once they enter, your reader-prospects begin to act and behave much differently.